mariavalentina27/training-futureup-java/README.md

     spring.main.allow-bean-definition-overriding=true
     spring.jackson.default-property-inclusion=non_null

-The fields `spring.datasource.username` and  `spring.datasource.password` correspond to the username and password you set during the PostgreSQL installation process;
+The fields `spring.datasource.username` and  `spring.datasource.password` correspond to the username and password you set during the PostgreSQL installation process.
+The default user is `postgres`